wp-plugins/debian-sidebar-lite/readme.txt

 == Frequently Asked Questions ==

-If you have any questions, ask them on [Zeljko Popivoda](http://zeljko.popivoda.com/debian-sidebar-lite-wordpress-plugin) blog plugin page.
+If you have any questions, ask them on [Željko Popivoda](http://zeljko.popivoda.com/debian-sidebar-lite-wordpress-plugin) blog plugin page.

 == Screenshots ==